Inconsistencies in, and short pathlength correction to, $R_{AA}(p_T)$ in $\mathrm{A}+\mathrm{A}$ and $\mathrm{p} + \mathrm{A}$ collisions: Consistency of assumptions in DGLV

-In this section we numerically check the consistency of these assumptions with the final radiative energy loss result.
-We are interested in the breakdown of these assumptions in proportion to their impact on the radiative energy loss, which motivates the calculation of the expectation values of quantities that are assumed small under the various assumptions.
-The expectation values are weighted by the absolute value of the mean radiative energy loss distribution, \autoref{eqn:fractional_energy_loss}\footnote{Just to be clear, we are weighting by the mean radiative energy loss as determined by the single inclusive gluon emission distribution, $\sim x \, \mathrm{d} N^g/\mathrm{d}x$; we are not weighting by the Poisson convolved distribution.}.
-Explicitly the procedure to calculate the expectation value of a function $R(\{ x_i \})$, depending on the set of variables $\{x _i\}$, is
+In an attempt to (partially) answer this question, we are motivated to calculate expectation values of ratios assumed small under the various assumptions, weighted by the absolute value of the mean radiative energy loss distribution, \cref{eqn:fractional_energy_loss}\footnote{Just to be clear, we are weighting by the mean radiative energy loss as determined by the single inclusive gluon emission distribution, $\sim x \, \mathrm{d} N^g/\mathrm{d}x$; we are not weighting by the Poisson convolved distribution.}.
+Explicitly the procedure to calculate the expectation value of a function $R(\{ X_i \})$, depending on the set of variables $\{X _i\}$, is

-where $\{x_i\}$ can be any of $\{\mathbf{k}, \mathbf{q}, x, \Delta z\}$ and $\mathrm{d} \{ x_i \} \equiv \prod_i \mathrm{d} x_i$.
+where $\{X_i\}$ can be any of $\{\mathbf{k}, \mathbf{q}, x, \Delta z\}$ and $\mathrm{d} \{ X_i \} \equiv \prod_i \mathrm{d} X_i$.
+Also note that $R$ can depend on quantities that are not integrated over, such as $\{L, E, \mu\}$.
 It is important to note that this expectation value is not an expectation value in the usual sense, where the distribution is the distribution of radiated gluons, because we are weighting by the radiative energy loss and not radiated gluon number.
 It is also important to note that even if a particular assumption is violated in the sense of this weighted average, that violation does not necessarily mean that the correction computed by relaxing the assumption is large; rather, we only know that the correction is not necessarily small.